cloudfoundation-community/cloudfoundation.org/README.md

 > Make sure to read the [Contributor Guide](https://www.notion.so/meshcloud/Contributor-Guide-for-cloudfoundation-meshcloud-io-5b23e05cc0214e0994173c5670dac18b.).
 This readme contains technical information about the website only.

+## Amplify Deployment

+You can find the right AWS Account via meshcloud-prod, Workspace `CFMM`, Project `cfmm-website-prod` and select AWS.

 ## Apps Script Deployment

 The website contains a feedback form.
 This is a manually built form that